Stephanie Patridge, Professor, Philosophy & Religion

-Stephanie Patridge spends most of her time thinking about moral evaluation in imaginative contexts such as artworks, jokes, video games, and pornography, with a special focus on issues that pertain to race and gender.
-She teaches classes in ethics, philosophy of art, philosophy of race, and human rights.
+Stephanie Patridge spends most of her time thinking about imaginative contexts such as videogames, digital artworks, jokes, and pornography.
+She often focuses on issues that pertain to identity and social location.
+She teaches classes in aesthetics and philosophy of art, philosophy of games, philosophy of race, and ethics.

 - Ph.D., Philosophy, University of Washington, 2006

 - Philosophy of Art and Aesthetics

 - Philosophy of Race and Gender

 - (2017) coeditor, w/ Lee Brown and David Goldblatt, Aesthetics: A Reader in Philosophy of the Arts, 4th edition, Routledge, New York: NY

 - (2018) “Snobbery in Appreciative Contexts,” British Journal of Aesthetics, 58:3, 241-253.

 - (2018) w/ Andrew Jordan “Fitting Attitude Theory and the Normativity of Jokes,” Erkenntnis, 83(6), 1303-1320.

 - (2017) “Videogames and Imaginative Identification,” The Journal of Aesthetics and Art Criticism, 75:2, pp. 181-184.